Jordan Roth: Philanthropy

 In 2007, Roth created Givenik.com, a service that allowed theater-goers to buy discounted tickets and give 5% of their ticket price to the charity of their choice.
 Givenik.com supported over 500 charitable organizations.
-As of 2020, it has ceased operations.
+As of 2020, it ceased operations.

-Roth supports organizations working for the arts, the city and for LGBTQ equality.
-He serves on the board of trustees for Freedom To Marry and Broadway Cares/Equity Fights AIDS and the Board of Governors for the Broadway League.
-He also supports the LGBTQ+ Suicide Prevention Hotline and The Trevor Project, a hotline for young people in crisis.
+Roth supports organizations focused on the arts and LGBTQ equality.
+He has served on the boards of Freedom To Marry and Broadway Cares/Equity Fights AIDS, The Broadway League, and The Center for Youth Mental Health.

 On October 17, 2016, Roth and Harvey Weinstein collaborated to produce Broadway for Hillary, a one-night fundraiser hosted by Billy Crystal, featuring Julia Roberts, Lin-Manuel Miranda, Hugh Jackman, Sarah Jessica Parker, Emily Blunt, Angela Bassett, Neil Patrick Harris, and Helen Mirren.

+On March 28, 2024, Roth and Anna Wintour produced An Evening with President Biden and Presidents Obama and Clinton a conversation with President Joe Biden, Barack Obama, and Bill Clinton, moderated by Steven Colbert at Radio City Music Hall, which raised $25 million.

 Personal life

-In June 2003, Roth met Richie Jackson, a talent manager and executive producer.
-They married in September 2012.
-He is co-parent of Jackson Foo Wong, Jackson's son with his former partner, BD Wong.
-Roth's son with Jackson, Levi Emmanuel Roth, was born through surrogacy in 2016.
+In September 2012, Roth married Richie Jackson, a talent manager and executive producer.
+They have two sons, Jackson and Levi.
+Levi was born through surrogacy in 2016.
+They live in New York City.